 Java is believed to be an extra-ordinarily multi-purpose language.
 You must have remembered that old slogan which states, “write once, run anywhere?” .NET framework at the same time, can also run-on desktop and server (including mobile) applications.

 Major Difference Between Java and .Net

 JVM only converts the code into bytecode for basic operating systems.
-And it is not directed for computing machines, it is a little slower than CLR.
-Java has lots of IDEs for its programming such as Eclipse, NetBeans, etc. Net, however, has a Visual Studio.
+And it is not directed at computing machines, it is slightly slower than CLR.
+Java has tons of IDEs for its programming such as NetBeans, Eclipse, etc. Net, however, has Visual Studio.

 Comparison Between Java And .Net

 Java is considered a kind of programming language that can work on any operating system.
 It offers a Java virtual machine (JVM) which allows the code to successfully run on any operating system and any device.
 Therefore, it is considered to be a portable language.
 Java furthermore supports languages like Ruby, Python, etc.